chuqui/zondajs/README.md

 // then use the loaded objects as myObjs.my_loaded_object_file_name.someFunction()

 ```
-Notice that all the .js files in the 'myControllers' folder will be required.
+Notice that all the .js files in the 'myobjects' folder will be required.
 The index.js is ignored.

 <b>Set/Use properties</b>